karunmehta-aigp/AI-Governance/project-13-enterprise-ai-governance-case-studies/how-we-govern-an-agentic-ai-system.md

 An assurance review doesn't happen once at launch and never again — it's an overlay that can run at any point across the [Agent Lifecycle](../project-12-agentic-ai-governance/03-agent-lifecycle/agent-lifecycle.md)'s 12 stages: at Stage 7 (pre-deployment gate), triggered by a Stage 9 material change, or as a scheduled Stage 11 periodic review.
 The five phases below are the same discipline regardless of which lifecycle moment triggers them.

 ### Phase 1 — Plan & Scope
-Confirm the system's risk tier and autonomy level (Section 5 decides sampling depth from this); define which of the 12 domains are in scope; identify the trigger (new system, material change, scheduled review).
+Confirm the system's risk tier and autonomy level (Section 5 decides sampling depth from this); define which of the 15 domains are in scope, including whether the system's risk profile pulls in Domains 13–15; identify the trigger (new system, material change, scheduled review).
 **Exit deliverable:** Scoping note naming domains in scope, risk tier, and sampling tier.

 ### Phase 2 — Understand & Collect